The Probation Experience Project

 Learnings

-Learnings from this project were shared in a webinar facilitated by the Annie E. Casey Foundation, the Core Team, local research partners, and Child Trends.
+Learnings from this project were shared in a report and webinar facilitated by the Annie E. Casey Foundation, the Core Team, local research partners, and Child Trends.

 For more information about this project, contact us at youthjustice_outreach@childtrends.org.